|

 Postformal operations

-Between the ages of 20 and 30, especially if he is in a stimulating environment such as a university, or if he has a demanding profession or absorbing interest in which an extensive Knowledge Structure is required, a person who has obtained true Formal thought may continue to develop his or her intellect at the fifth stage of development, that of Postformal Operations.
 With external help, such as our Mind Development Courses, the natural processes of development can be restarted even if the individual is well over the age of 30.
 Changes in environmental demands during adulthood, such as retraining for vocational needs, may also stimulate renewed development.
 Development of Crystallized Intelligence over an increasingly broad range of life domains is then possible throughout life.
 This provides the contextual perspective from which original creativity and wisdom may arise, and maturity may also assist in the development of other kinds of intelligence, such as social, moral and emotional competence.
+A person aged over 30 is likely to have better problem solving ability than one under 30 with the same IQ, because of completion of maturation and increase of acquired crystallized intelligence.

 But if the final stage of true Formal thought is reached, either naturally or through assisted intellectual development, there will be spontaneous attempts to increase mental capacity still further, to complete the process of maturation.
 This is Pierre de Chardin's point of ignition; a point at which a person has become sufficiently self-aware to attempt to direct his own course of mental evolution.
 He has developed metacognitive intelligence, in which the person is aware and in control of his own thinking processes.